Neimantas/StackDocsJava/README.md

-# Pakeista eilute by KV
+# Pakeista eilute by KV2

-Prideta paskutine by KV :)
+Prideta paskutine by KV antra karta :)